 What is OYAP?

-The Ontario Youth Apprenticeship Program (OYAP) is a program that enables students to learn a skilled trade while completing the requirement for their Ontario Secondary School Diploma (O.S.S.D.) and is fully supported by the Ministry of Training, Colleges and Universities (MTCU).
+The Ontario Youth Apprenticeship Program (OYAP) is a program that enables students to learn a skilled trade while completing the requirement for their Ontario Secondary School Diploma (O.S.S.D.) and is fully supported by the Ministry of Labour, Training and Skills Development.

 The partnership involves a student who wants to learn a skilled trade, the school cooperative education teacher who arranges and monitors the placement, an employer who provides the training and the Ministry of Training, Colleges and Universities which administers and regulates the program.